xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 > How to find efficiently a specified `int` from an `int[]` using x86-64 SIMD instructions ?

 I won't claim that the version described in this blog post is the fastest on earth, and so the goal is more educational and about SIMD empowering: if you are not familiar with SIMD code or you feel intimidated about using them, please don't!
-They are fun to use and they can often give this satisfaction of the 10x performance benefit!
+They are fun to use and they can often give this satisfaction of a 10x performance boost!

 So let's have a look at the challenge...